letsencrypt/cp-cps/CP-CPS.md

 ### 5.3.6 Sanctions for unauthorized actions

-Action will be taken to safeguard ISRG and its Subscribers whenever ISRG Trusted Contributors, whether through negligence or malicious intent, fail to comply with ISRG policies including this CPS.
+Action will be taken to safeguard ISRG and its Subscribers whenever ISRG Trusted Contributors, whether through negligence or malicious intent, fail to comply with ISRG policies including this CP/CPS.

 Actions taken in response to non-compliance may include termination, removal from trusted roles, or reporting to legal authorities.